RasAbrish/safaritest/README.md

 # Stockroom

-A responsive product catalog built with Next.js and TanStack Query using the DummyJSON fake REST API.
+A responsive product catalog built with Next.js and TanStack Query u

-## Features

-- Server-side pagination, search, and sorting
-- Reusable TanStack Query product hook
-- Loading, empty, and error states
-- Validated API proxy with boundary handling
-- Excel export for the current result page
-- Responsive product grid
-- API route tests

 ## Run locally